secondmind-labs/trieste/CONTRIBUTING.md

 #### Virtual environments and taskipy

-During development, it can sometimes be more convenient to set up a virtual environment to run the tests in rather than use tox.
+During development, it can sometimes be more convenient to set up a virtual environment to run the tests in rather than using tox.
 If you decide to do this, then we recommend installing [taskipy](https://github.com/illBeRoy/taskipy) by running:

 ```bash
 pip install -r common_build/taskipy/requirements.txt -c common_build/taskipy/constraints.txt